The longer story in my own words:

 Simanainen in Finnish means literally ’meadwoman’, but the name’s origins are in Karelia without the funny meaning.

 I started my passionate vocal studies in 1989 (with a singer I admired: Maija Hapuoja), continued in the Pop/Jazz Conservatory, had a chance to spend one year as an exchange student in Stockholm (Kungliga Musikhögskolan – loving my time there!), and finally took the Master’s degree at the Sibelius-Academy Jazz Music Department in 2000.

 Even as a school-girl I widely experienced the music life by playing piano, participating successfully in vocal competitions and performing actively with choirs, vocal groups and later with bands.
-In my 20th’s I carefully stayed open to different music styles and musical directions, while I already started creating my own music and style more independently.
+For the above-mentioned I must be extremely grateful to the Finnish educational system, music schools and their excellency – which are not supported by politics too self-evidently anymore.

 As a young adult and student at the university, I dived into the aesthetical universe of jazz music and got a profound stylistic brain-wash (which I’m still happy about).
 However I carefully stayed open to ”the other”, different styles and directions, anything I was interested – the working possibilities, while at the same time started composing and creating my ”to-be-style”, a lot combined, more independently.